Hoping to start a t-shirt printing business or a clothing brand soon?

 As the term implies, t-shirt printing refers to the art or process of, well, printing on a t-shirt.
 The t-shirt’s artwork, which can be an intricate design, lettering, or image, is applied or printed onto the t-shirt using one of the various printing methods, as mentioned earlier.

 These printed t-shirts can then be sold commercially.
-In fact, one of the most popular business ideas predicted for 2020 is t-shirt printing or starting a clothing line!
+In fact, one of the most popular business ideas is selling custom t shirts or starting a clothing brand line!

 II.
 The history of the t-shirt printing industry

 While the exact history of t-shirt printing is unclear, screen printing is definitely the oldest and most common of the three.
 Experts tend to have varying opinions, but most believe that screen printing has its roots in ancient China.
 From there, the art of screen printing made its way to European countries, where it didn’t become popular until silk mesh was regularly imported from the east.

 While screen printing existed the entire time, it wasn’t until the Spanish-American War when the t-shirt became popular as it was issued to sailors by the U.S. Navy.
 Designed to be undershirts for their uniforms, it wasn’t long until these sailors would remove their uniform jacket when off-duty, wearing their t-shirt as their primary shirt.